Bleeding the engine fuel system

 In case of high resistance of the fuel drain line, check the following components:

-• - compliance with the standard dimensions of the fuel lines of the complete equipment going to the tank, as well as the absence of leaks, kinks and blockages in them;
+• - compliance with the standard dimensions of the fuel lines of the complete equipment going to the tank, as well as the absence of leaks, kinks and clogging in them;

-• - absence of blockages in the ventilation ducts of the fuel tank.
+• - absence of clogging in the ventilation ducts of the fuel tank.